Soares/simplifience.com/post/bias/hindsight.md

 Humans have a strong tendency to believe that the results are obvious *after they know them*.
 This is called hindsight bias, and [it's dangerous](http://lesswrong.com/lw/im/hindsight_devalues_science/).

 You've just felt a tiny unknown.
-Perhaps it doesn't disturb you very much: you can always Google it.
+Perhaps it doesn't disturb you very much: you can look up the answer when you're done reading this article.
 But before you do that, I want you to inspect your bewilderment.

-Imagine you can't Google the answer.
+Imagine you can't Google it.
 Imagine that the question has never been investigated.
 Imagine that the only way to find out is to perform the study.
 That's what an easy question feels like.
 The answer is not obvious, but you know where to find it.

 Now imagine a hard question.
 Imagine a question where nobody even knowns what the answer will look like, never mind where to find it.
 Imagine not even knowing if your @post[question is connected to reality]reality/connected.